back1992/mojitos/README.md

 # The API

-The Mojitos API is based around the YUI Module system.
+The Mojitos API is based around the [AMD Module](https://github.com/amdjs/amdjs-api/wiki/AMD) system.
 At the core there are two concepts that provide Mojitos functionality.

 * Mojits
 * Addons